coxlin/CoxlinCore/README.md

 # CoxlinCore
-A load of code that can be use across a load of different Unity projects
+A load of code that can be used across a load of different Unity projects